Serbian coalition rocked by leaks against prime minister

-The reports emerged just as speculation grows that Dacic’s SNS coalition partner, riding high in the polls, will quit the government and try to force an early election if Serbia clinches accession talks with the European Union by mid-year.
+The row rocked the coalition just as speculation grows that SNS, the biggest party in parliament and riding high in the polls, will quit the government and try to force an early election.

-A close aide to Dacic said the SNS was waging a smear campaign against the prime minister, but Dacic distanced himself from that accusation.

-Speaking to Reuters, he did not directly address the reports that he had met alleged drug smuggler Rodoljub Radulovic, known as Misha Banana, but said:

-”This is an attack on the unity of the government and an attempt by certain forces to force elections at a time when the government has many pressing and crucial issues to deal with ...

-“We believe the SNS is a fully credible partner and we want to stress that there is unity within the government.”

-The Serbian daily Informer and the respected broadcaster B92 cited police reports that Dacic had twice met Radulovic in late 2008, when Dacic was interior minister in a previous coalition government.
+The Serbian daily Informer and the respected broadcaster B92 cited police reports that Dacic had twice met suspected drug boss Rodoljub Radulovic in late 2008, when Dacic was interior minister in a previous coalition government.

 Speculation has been brewing for weeks that the SNS, led by Defense Minister Aleksandar Vucic, wants an election this year.